mozilla/bedrock/docs/php.rst

    from mofo, mostly archive redirects, using RewriteMap
  * Test to make sure everything's working, implement special rewrites or org-handler.php hacks to fix any breakage
+* Check file extensions for any leftover static types and `rewrite them <https://github.com/jlongster/mozilla.com/blob/master/.htaccess#L582>`_ to be served by Apache